 - Like youth, young adults aged 18-24 are also using e-cigarettes at increasing rates.
 Young adult use of e-cigarettes every day or some days increased from 2.4% in 2012 and 2013 to 5.2% in 2017, and increased again to 7.6% in 2018 based on a recent analysis.
-32,52,53 - A 2016 report from the Behavioral Risk Factor Surveillance System survey found that 44.3% of young adult current e-cigarette users were never smokers before trying e-cigarettes.54 other e-cigarettes.
+32,52,53 - A 2016 report from the Behavioral Risk Factor Surveillance System survey found that 44.3% of young adult current e-cigarette users were never smokers before trying e-cigarettes.54 - Compared with adults aged 25 and older, young adults are more likely to try e-cigarettes and report having used e-cigarettes in the past 30 days.32 - A study in Mississippi suggests that using e-cigarettes.
 It concluded that the continued use of JUUL by Mississippi undergraduate students was more likely than the continued used of other e-cigarettes after an initial trial.
-The study found that

-- Ocompared with adults aged 25 and older, young adults are more likely to try e-cigarettes and report having used e-cigarettes in the past 30 days.32 - A study in Mississippi suggests that using those who had tried JUUL than a different e-cigarette.55 - The growth in the popularity of e-cigarettes among young adults has caused concerns that use will lead to the initiation of cigarettes and other tobacco products.
+The study found that 30-day use was three times higher among those who had tried JUUL than a different e-cigarette.
+55 - The growth in the popularity of e-cigarettes among young adults has caused concerns that use will lead to the initiation of cigarettes and other tobacco products.
 56-62

-JUUL leads to more sustained use than
+JUUL leads to more sustained use than other